typeflows/typeflows/README.md

 ### JVM
 [![Maven Central](https://img.shields.io/maven-central/v/io.typeflows/typeflows-bom?label=typeflows)](https://search.maven.org/artifact/io.typeflows/typeflows-bom)
 - [See it!](jvm/): Typesafe GitHub configuration with Java and Kotlin DSL support.
 Build with Maven or Gradle.

-## License

-This project is licensed under the same terms as the main Typeflows project.
-See [https://typeflows.io/license](https://typeflows.io/license) for details.